ivan-churakov/admin-panel/README.md

 # Admin panel

-I made this project in order to learn how to work with the backend, which I wrote myself
+I made this project in order to learn how to work with the backend, which I wrote myself.

 ## Available Scripts